 January 16

-The Evolution of Gabriel Rucker
+The Evolution of Chef Gabriel Rucker

 0 comments

 Gabriel Rucker, Portland’s chef darling and two-time winner of The James Beard Award, has never stopped evolving.
-From his early days as an 18-year-old line cook through the creation of his award-winning restaurant Le Pigeon and its sister restaurant Little Bird Bistro, Rucker has never sat on his laurels.
+From his early days as an 18-year-old line cook through the creation of his award-winning restaurant, Le Pigeon, and its sister restaurant, Little Bird Bistro, Rucker has never sat on his laurels.

 Now, at age 35, Rucker owns two highly successful, critically acclaimed Portland restaurants, is married with two children, and has a baby on the way.
-How does he manage to balance being a good father, husband, chef, and restaurateur?
+How does he balance being a good father, husband, chef, and restaurateur?
 Priorities … and a knack for evolution.

 “I cook for my guests,” he said.
 “I create for me.”